ricardofdc/TVVS-Performance-Testing/README.md

 The owner of this system told us that it has the following non-functional performance requirements:

-**1.** The system must successfully answer at least 98% of incoming requests.
+**1.** The system must successfully answer at least 98% of incoming requests during an average load.

 <details>
     <summary>💡 Hint</summary>
-    A simple load test with the system collected data should suffice
+    A simple load test with the system collected data should be enough.
 </details>

 ---

 **2.** During black-friday (which lasts for 24 hours) the system's usage is expected to grow 100% (100 online users and about 60 requests per second).
-During this time, the system much reply successfully to at least 95% of incoming requests.
+During this time, the system should reply successfully to at least 95% of incoming requests.

 <details>
     <summary>💡 Hint</summary>
-    Look at the slides and try to draw a RPS curve that resembles a stress testing curve!
+    Look at the slides and try to develop a test capable of drawing a Requests per Second (RPS) curve that resembles a stress testing curve!
 </details>

 ---

-**3.** Besides black friday, the store also does flash sales that last about 1 hour.
-These flash days usually happen 6 times a day and causes the website's activity to grow 200% during these hours.
+**3.** Besides black friday, the store also does some flash sales that last about 1 hour.
+These flash sales usually happen 6 times a month and causes the website's activity to grow 300%.
+During this time the system should be able to reply successfully to 90% of incoming requests.

 <details>
     <summary>💡 Hint</summary>
-    Maybe try a peak testing approach!
+    In this case developing a peak test may be the best testing approach!
 </details>

-However the owner is not entirely sure that these requirements are met.
+However the owner is not entirely sure that these requirements are met and needs you to test them.
 For each non-functional requirement, write a performance test using the locust library.

 You can find hints after each requirement and a step-by-step guide bellow to help you if you want!

 ### 2.1.
-Load Test
+Load Test Guide

 >WIP - We are working on the best guides

 ### 2.2.
-Stress Test
+Stress Test Guide

 >WIP - We are working on the best guides

 ### 2.3.
-Peak Test
+Peak Test Guide

 >WIP - We are working on the best guides

 ### 2.4.
-Breakpoint Test
+Breakpoint Test Guide

 >WIP - We are working on the best guides